 Ans.
 Failure Mode Effect and Analysis or FMEA is a qualitative and systematic tool to identify potential failure modes in a system, the reasons, and their effects.

 Ans.
 It refers to a centralized infrastructure for distributing different routes and data to various networks.
-Backbone networks connect LANs and WANs.
+Backbone networks connect LANs and WANs and also handles the management of bandwidth and multiple channels.

 Ans.
 OSPF is an abbreviation for Open Shortest Path First.
 It is a routing protocol that uses a link-state routing (LSR) algorithm to find out the best possible path for data exchange.